ComPlat/smart-add/README.md

 Accepted spreadsheet file extensions: <https://docs.sheetjs.com/docs/miscellany/formats>

 Elements can be nested, e.g. 2 samples with 3 analyses in 1 reaction.
+For each element an own sheet should exist.

 ### Reaction